vegawidget/ggvega/dev/DSC-2019/dsc.md

 ### Why Vega-Lite?

-Our requirements for the javascipt library:
+Our requirements for the JavaScript library:

   - has the grammar of graphics at its foundation
   - is easy to use